kaycebasques/overfit/glossary.rst

       A computer program with broad intellectual capabilities that are noticeably more advanced than those of a typical human.

+   deep neural network

+      ..
+DLI, p.
+131

+      A neural network that contains at least three hidden layers.

    long short-term memory